 According to Dr. Mercola, “Vitamin D fights infections, including colds and the flu, as it regulates the expression of genes that influence your immune system to attack and destroy bacteria and viruses.” (source)

-My family takes a significant amount of Vitamin D3 supplements that we get from Vitacost.
-We take them throughout the year but up the intake during the winter months.
+My family takes a significant amount of Vitamin D3 supplements.
+We take them throughout the year but up our intake during the winter months.